 Measures could include providing new habitats, connecting and enhancing existing habitats, new planting of hedgerows and woodland, seeding of wildflower and new grassland and the introduction of grazing.

 There is always a balance to be found when new development comes forward, with many factors and impacts to consider.
-Due to its proposed location, Gate Burton Energy Park will potentially utilise land that could be used for agricultural production.
+Due to its proposed location, Gate Burton Energy Park will utilise land that could be used for food production.
 However, the land take involved is minimal in the context of food production across Lincolnshire and allows clean energy to be generated at greater scale and efficiency than rooftop alternatives.

 Solar farms provide valuable income for farmers, they can still be used for grazing, and they support UK farmers to continue food production on other parts of their land.
 The independent National Food Strategy Review shows that solar farms do not in any way present a risk to the UK’s food security.

 Does the UK risk being covered with solar farms everywhere?